besmelh/millie-school-recommender-2021/millie-school-recommender-public/README.md

 At the time the data in the "Browse" page is retreived from the "mini_master.csv" file in this folder.
 Eventually I hope this turns into an automated process, where the csv/json is uploaded to AWS and retreived from there.

+## Current iteration includes:
+* Home page: contains filters to apply to the school search.
+* Browse page:
+    * Displays all schools from the database in a table
+    * Table rows may depending on the user's choice in the main page filters.
+    * Includes a search bar to search through the database and return all rows that contain the searched keyword.
+    * A statistics bar that shows a summary of the current rows in the table.
+* School details page: once the user clicks on a row that represenst a specific school in the Browse page, they will be redirected to a page with more details about that school.
+The page includes general info, contact info, and hyperlinks to any social media links associated with school.

 ## Notes:
 ### Adding new filters in the main page
 * In the array `searchFilters` in `Home.js` add the name of field you want to add as a filter.
 Note that the field name must match the one in the *master* table.
 Also, at the moment the code only supports fields that are in the *master* table.